Your Rights as a Tenant in Washington State

 physically assault someone on the premises or use a firearm or other deadly weapon - RCW 59.18.130(8)

-If you do any of these, the landlord does not have to give you notice before starting the process to evict you.
-You do not get to try to fix the problem.
+If you do any of these, the landlord may only have to give you a 3-Day Notice before starting an eviction lawsuit against you.
+You may not get time to try to fix the problem.
 RCW 59.18.180.

 You also cannot: